iffy-pi/apple-shortcuts/README.md

 2. Update version number in shortcut
 3. Write out the changelog for this new update somewhere (will need it later)
 4. Copy shortcut's icloud link
-5. Create new version with the new version number on RoutineHub, use the changelog wrtten earlier.
-6. Copy the current version of the shortcut's `updates.json`, and prepend it to the list in `history.json`.
+5. Copy the current version of the shortcut's `updates.json`, and prepend it to the list in `history.json`.
-7. Update the shortcut's `updates.json`
+6. Update the shortcut's `updates.json`
 	- `version` should match the new shortcut version
 	- Update shortcut link
 	- Update release notes (use changelog and replace newlines with `\\n`)
 	- Update release time
+7. Verify update is pushed correctly (see below)
+8. Create new version with the new version number on RoutineHub, using the version, icloud link and release notes from `updates.json`

+### Verifying an update has been pushed correctly
+1. Within the shortcut, downgrade the version
-8. Run shortcut to double check update mechanism
+2. Run the shortcut to test that it sees there is an update
-	- Revert to shortcut previous version and test that the update has been deployed
+3. Download the shortcut packaged with the update and verify its
+	- Set up process, has set up configured
+	- Version number
+	- Update configuration

-**If there are shortcut bugs, simply fix them and then update the icloud links in the RoutineHub version and the GHP version**.
+**If the shortcut does not pass this test, fix the bugs and update the icloud link in the versioning, then re-run the test**

 ## Configuring Versioning System For Shortcut
 The version system works with two files under `versioning/myshortcut`. `updates.json` contains the latest version of the shortcut, while `history.json` contains the previous versions of the shortcut.